Search

 Table of Contents

-• Overview of the UK Job Market
+• Current Job Market Trends

-• Impact on Inflation and Interest Rates
+Impact of Weak Job Data on Inflation and Economy

 A fall of 38,000 first reported for November was revised to show a decline of 33,000 people in payrolled employment.

-Annual pay growth in the private sector excluding bonuses - which is being closely watched by the Bank of England - slowed to 3.6% in the three months to November, its slowest rise since the November 2020, from 3.9% in the three months to October.
+Annual pay growth in the private sector excluding bonuses - which is being closely watched by the Bank of England - slowed to 3.6% in the three months to November, its slowest rise since November 2020, from 3.9% in the three months to October.

-Overall core pay growth slowed to 4.5% in the September-to-November period compared with a year earlier, slightly below the 4.6% growth in the three months to October and in line with economist expectations in a Reuters poll.
+Overall core pay growth slowed to 4.5% in the September-to-November period compared with a year earlier, slightly below the 4.6% growth in the three months to October and in line with economists' expectations in a Reuters poll.

 Key Takeaways